 What about pickled fruits?
 Long before the invention of canning, fruits were preserved by pickling.

-In the U.S. alone, anything that could be pickled was pickled: apples, apricots, apricots (blackberries, blueberries, cranberries), cherries, crab apples, currants, grapes, melon, peaches, pears, plums, raisins, tomatoes (including cherry and green tomatoes)…just about any fruit can be pickled.
+In the U.S. alone, anything that could be pickled was pickled: apples, apricots, apricots (blackberries, blueberries, cranberries), cherries, crab apples, currants, grapes, mango, melon, peaches, pears, plums, raisins, tomatoes (including cherry and green tomatoes)…just about any fruit can be pickled.

 You don’t need to preserve fruits and vegetables to enjoy them pickled.
 You can pickle them in an hour without any equipment (meant to be consumed in a week or two, not for long-term storage).